What should I do if I’m involved in a car accident?

 Additionally, do not speak to insurance adjusters

-DO NOT TALK to adjusters, investigators or anyone before contacting The Farias Frim.
+DO NOT TALK to adjusters, investigators or anyone before contacting The personal injury attorney Los Angeles at The Farias Firm, PC.
 Your claim may be jeopardized and its value diminished if you talk to them.

 Even if you are not at fault, your words can and will be twisted to manipulate your policy details.
 Your insurance company, or the other party’s insurance company, will attempt to withhold money that is rightfully yours.

-Even if you are an undocumented immigrant, in the state of California, you can still claim compensation for personal injury and wrongful death.
+Even if you are an undocumented immigrant, in the state of California, you can still claim compensation for personal injury and wrongful death in Los Angeles.
 If you have been in a traffic collision, you still have rights.
 Your immigration status cannot be used as evidence in a civil case or wrongful death claim against you.